A Place to Call Home: A Study of the Self-Segregated Community of Tatums, Oklahoma, 1894-1970

 Context

 This thesis is part of the collection entitled: UNT Theses and Dissertations and was provided by the UNT Libraries to the UNT Digital Library, a digital repository hosted by the UNT Libraries.
-It has been viewed 1989 times, with 9 in the last month.
+It has been viewed 2065 times.
 More information about this thesis can be viewed below.

 Who